lexicHQ/docs/user-input-events.md

 :::

-It is also possible to link an input event (e.g. an image) to a block.
-This is channel specific capability which means each channel have its own set of events that can be captured and mapped to a block.
+Link an input event (e.g. user sends an image) to a block.
+Use this capability to handle and map an user event to a block.

 Navigate to `Settings -> Events map` section.
 Map an event to an existing block by selecting from the list as shown below:

 ![](./user-input-events.png)

-Events type is available in the block as an argument and can be accessed as: `args.eventType.propertyName`
+The mapping event is available in the block as `args` property and can be accessed via: `args.eventType.property`

 Below is a list of common properties for an event type: